Keeping the faith: Rural churches search for their place in a changing world

 In Rollingstone, the population has dropped from close to 800 in 2000 to 664 in 2017, according to U.S. census data.
 Their community school closed last year, they lost a local bar and they’ll soon be losing a bank.
 Though fewer are Catholic today than when she was growing up, Schmit said, the church still acts as a gathering place for a little town that doesn’t have a lot.

-Still, always lurking is the specter of “oratory status,” a classification meaning the church is locked up during the week and has no regular priest.
+Still, always lurking is the spectre of “oratory status,” a classification meaning the church is locked up during the week and has no regular priest.

 “The fear of that is always on my mind,” said 89-year-old Steve Rader, who was born and raised in Rollingstone.
 “If we ever lose this church, we’ll never see another one.”